container-storage-interface/spec/spec.md

   // validating these parameters.
 COs will treat these as opaque. map<string, string> parameters = 5;

-  // End user credentials used to authenticate/authorize volume creation
+  // Credentials used by Controller plugin to authenticate/authorize
-  // request.
+  // volume creation request.
   // This field contains credential data, for example username and
   // password.
 Each key must consist of alphanumeric characters, '-',
   // '_' or '.'.
 Each value MUST contain a valid string.
 An SP MAY
   // choose to accept binary (non-string) data by using a binary-to-text
   // encoding scheme, like base64.
 An SP SHALL advertise the
   // requirements for credentials in documentation.
 COs SHALL permit
-  // users to pass through the required credentials.
+  // passing through the required credentials.
 This information is
   // sensitive and MUST be treated as such (not logged, etc.) by the CO.
   // This field is OPTIONAL.
-  map<string, string> user_credentials = 6;
+  map<string, string> controller_create_credentials = 6;
 }

 message CreateVolumeResponse {